List of Crewe Alexandra F.C. players

 This is a list of notable footballers who have played for Crewe Alexandra F.C.
 Generally, this means players that have played 100 or more first-class matches for the club.
-However, some players who have played fewer matches are also included; players who fell just short of the 100 total but made significant contributions to the club's history.
+However, some players who fell just short of the 100 total but made significant contributions to the club's history are also included.

 For a list of all Crewe Alexandra players, major or minor, with a Wikipedia article, see Category:Crewe Alexandra F.C. players.
 For player appearance records see List of Crewe Alexandra F.C. records and statistics and for the current squad see the main Crewe Alexandra F.C. article.